sergant210/tagElementPlugin/README.md

 ### Customize the shortcuts

 Use next system settings to do it:
 * tagelementplugin_quick_editor_keys - a shortcut to edit elements in the quick editing window.
+By default, Ctrl+Enter.
 * tagelementplugin_element_editor_keys - a shortcut to redirect to the element page.
+By default, Ctrl+Shift+Enter.
 * tagelementplugin_element_prop_keys -  a shortcut to open the "Select element options" window for the selected snippet or chunk.
+By default, Ctrl+Ins.

 They look like this
 ```